TiendaNube/api-docs/resources/shipping_carrier.md

 If any of these fields differ, or if the cache has expired since the original request, then new shipping rates are requested.

+About caching expire time (TTL)

+- All responses with status code *200* from callback URLs has 15min to expire
+- All responses with status code *422* from callback URLs has 1min to expire
+- The responses without status code 200 and 422 it doesn't cached

 Endpoints
 ---------